-The 'Urban Epic' series relates to a period of time in London, (the early 90s), when there was much discussion and worry about violence in urban life.
-Following that rather exotic event called the 'Poll Tax Riot'(which I had witnessed), discussions in the media often featured social and political analysts, politicians, etc., who all premised their arguments with the assumption that urban life was unbearably violent.
-This of course did not address the issues raised as political ones, nor did it illuminate our understanding of urban living.
-However, it is striking how common and lazy an assumption it is that cities are cauldrons of ubiquitous and gratuitous violence.
+The 'Urban Epic' series relates to a period of time in London (the early 1990s) when there was much discussion and worry within the Media about violence in urban life.
+Radio and television programmes featured social and political analysts, politicians, et al., who premised their arguments for the securitisation of the public space on the assumption that the urban environment was unbearably violent.
+This of course did not address the issues of terrorism or street violence as political problems, nor did it illuminate our understanding of urban living.
+Intrigued by the tension between these assumptions and one's daily experience of the city as an amicable place, I set out to 'picture' this false imaginary, to portray the projection of this fictive world used to justify increased security measures within our city scape.

 City of Razors |